-SONZ hosts a National Summer Games and National Winter Games on a fouryearly basis.
-In line with the SOI directed guota, SONZ selects and supports a New Zealand representative team to compete in the World Summer and Winter Games, which are also held four-yearly.
+SONZ hosts the National Summer Games and National Winter Games on a four- yearly basis; highlight experiences for many athletes.
+In line with the SOI directed quota, SONZ selects and supports a New Zealand representative team to compete in the World Summer and Winter Games, which are also held four-yearly.